Horse care at Millhaven

 HOW DO BOARDERS PAY FOR VETERINARY AND FARRIER CARE?

 Veterinarians and farriers bill boarders and boarders pay them, not us, for the services rendered.

 DOES MY HORSE NEED TO BE BLANKETED IN WINTER AND IF I WANT TO BLANKET, WHAT DO I NEED TO SUPPLY?

 Unless horses are aged, ill or clipped, blankets are not necessary.
 In addition, Millhaven horses are brought into the barn overnight in winter and anytime there is inclement weather.
-When we close the doors to our main barn building, it tends to be about 10 degrees warmer inside than it is outside.
+In winter, when we close the doors to our main barn building overnight, it tends to be about 10 degrees warmer inside than it is outside.

 Many boarders, however, prefer to blanket.
 In this case, we ask them to provide 1) a waterproof breathable sheet (a sheet has no fill) and 2) a light- or medium-weight waterproof breathable blanket with fill (about 100 to 200 grams fill).
 Heavyweight blankets are too warm for this area!
 If we have unusually frigid temperatures, we put sheets on over blankets.
 Blankets and sheets must be kept in good repair and labeled with each horse's name.

 Yes.
 Halters help ensure that we can catch and control the horses, which is safer for horses and staff.
 Halters are left on at all times; with 40 horses, it would really run up labor time removing and putting on halters.
 However, we require that horses have a breakaway halter and that boarders replace them as needed.
 Non-breakaway halters (including regular leather halters) are strictly forbidden.
 Horses that get rub marks easily from halters may wear a breakable leather collar.

 HOW ARE NEW HORSES TRANSITIONED ONTO THE FARM?